 - Under $15: We suggest being a little wary of motor oils at this price point.
 Although you can find a couple of decent options, you’re running the risk of ending up with a substandard product that might do your engine more harm than good.

-- $15-$35: At this price point, you’ll find a variety of good to really good motor oils, from a variety of brands.
+- $15 to $35: At this price point, you’ll find a variety of good to really good motor oils, from a variety of brands.
 Packaging sizes range from small quart bottles to bigger gallon jugs, so you’re getting plenty for the money.

-- Over $35: If you’re looking for the highest-quality performance oils, this is the price range you’ll be shopping in.
+- $35 and up: If you’re looking for the highest-quality performance oils, this is the price range you’ll be shopping in.
 It’s worth the investment to keep your sports bike running smoothly, as most products at this price will be extremely effective at doing their job.